canonical/vanilla-framework/docs/settings/_color-settings.md

 title: Color
 ---

-Vanilla works with a fairly neutral colour palette consisting of a range of greys and a traffic light palette (red, yellow, green) plus blue.
+Vanilla works with a fairly neutral color palette consisting of a range of greys and a traffic light palette (red, yellow, green) plus blue.

-You can define a brand colour (<code>$color-brand</code>) that can be used for call-to-action buttons and other highlights across the framework.
-The default Vanilla brand colour is <code>$color-dark</code>.
+You can define a brand color (<code>$color-brand</code>) that can be used for call-to-action buttons and other highlights across the framework.
+The default Vanilla brand color is <code>$color-dark</code>.

 <div>
 <table>